ScottMit/JS2Arduino/README.md

 Digital pins: 0-13 (pin 13 has built-in LED)
 Analog pins:  A0-A5 (also numbered 14-19)
 PWM pins:     3, 5, 6, 9, 10, 11 (for analogWrite/servos)
+Good for ultrasonic: 2-12 (avoid pin 1 and serial pins 0,1)
 ```

 ### ESP32